 Notations Meanings

 K the number of overall clients

 m the number of active clients

 C selection rate of active clients

 T the number of global rounds

 E the number of local epochs

 B local batch size

 $\alpha$ concentration parameter of the Dirichlet distribution

 $\beta$ the learning rate for training local generator

 $\eta$ the learning rate for training local model

 $\lambda_1$ the coefficient of one-hot loss for training generator

 $\lambda_2$ the coefficient of activation loss for training generator

 $\gamma$ the coefficient of KL loss for training local model

 $\mathcal{D}k$ the $k$ -th client's local dataset

 $\mathcal{D}$ global dataset

 AMP Average Model Performance

 FM Fairness Metric

 WLP Worst-case Local Performance

 ACA model active clients aggregated model

 OCA model overall clients aggregated model

-$w^t$ the ACA model in the $t$ -th round
+$w^t$ the ACA model in the t-th round

-$\hat{w}^t$ the OCA model in the t -th round
+$\hat{w}^t$ the OCA model in the t-th round

 $w_k^t$ the $k$ -th client's local model in the $t$ -th round

 $\theta_k$ the $k$ -th client's local generator

-when k-th client is selected to be active.
+the server.
+Thus, the k-th cache slot stores the local model uploaded from k-th client in the most recent training round when k-th client is selected to be active.
 Informally, FedKF can be described as follows.

 - Step 0: In the last step of the training round t 1, the server aggregates all active clients' uploaded local models to get the active clients aggregated (ACA) model.
 Meanwhile, FedKF aggregates both active and inactive clients' cached models in the cache slots to get the overall clients aggregated (OCA) model.
-In this step, active and inactive refer to the clients' state in round t - 1. - Step 1: In the training round t, a portion of clients are selected as active clients.
-Let {c1,..., cm} denote the IDs of the selected clients.
+In this step, active and inactive refer to the clients' state in round t 1. - Step 1: In the training round t, a portion of clients are selected as active clients.
+Let $\{c_1, \ldots, c_m\}$ denote the IDs of the selected clients.
 Let C represent the selection rate.
-It follows that m = C · K. Then, the server broadcasts the ACA and OCA models to all active clients. - Step 2: On receipt of the two models from the server, each active client treats the ACA model as the local model $w_k$ and treats the OCA model as the teacher model $\hat{w}$ . - Step 3: FedKF employs the data-free KD technique to distill the knowledge of the teacher model to the local model.
-In data-free KD, a generator is trained to generate pseudo-samples to facilitate knowledge transfer.
+It follows that $m = C \cdot K$ .
+Then, the server broadcasts the ACA and OCA models to all active clients. - Step 2: On receipt of the two models from the server, each active client treats the ACA model as the local model $w_k$ and treats the OCA model as the teacher model $\hat{w}$ . - Step 3: FedKF employs the data-free KD technique to distill the knowledge of the teacher model to the local model.
+In data-free KD, a generator is trained to generate pseudosamples to facilitate knowledge transfer.
 Meanwhile, the local dataset of each active client is used to train the local model.
 Therefore, both the global knowledge (embedded in the teacher model) and local knowledge (embedded in the local dataset) are fused and transferred to the local model. - Step 4: After global-local knowledge fusion, all active clients upload their local models to the server.
-Each client's local model serves as the latest local model. - Step 5: Based on the received active clients' local models, the server updates the weights in the corresponding cache
+Each client's local model serves as the latest local model.